aduh95/corepack/README.md

   Corepack a specific version matching the range defined in `package.json`'s `devEngines.packageManager` field.

+- `COREPACK_ENV_FILE` can be set to `0` to request Corepack to not attempt to load `.corepack.env`; it can be set to a path to specify a different env file.

 ## Troubleshooting

 The environment variable `DEBUG` can be set to `corepack` to enable additional debug logging.